Minty-Crisp/AUXL/README.md

 AUXL is built to accomplish 3 main goals : :hearts:
 ---
-- Dynamic Experiences : Swap through experiences in a single browser session that each have their own set of Scenario defined builds and navigatable maps.
+- Dynamic Experiences : Swap through experiences in a single browser session that each have their own set of Scenario defined builds and navigatable Zone maps of Scenes.
 - Object Generators : All of the various basic and special objects that you would use, view & interact with inside the 3D environment.
 - Universal Controls : The unified hardware input controls for interacting with the 3D content that a browser can communicate with.